 But don’t just let it sit there and slowly inflate away.
 Instead, build a portfolio that earns passive income while you sleep.

-This can be as simple as a portfolio or REITs, dividend stocks, municipal bonds or maybe something more complex like buying assets that others operate on your behalf.
+This can be as simple as a portfolio or REITs, dividend stocks, municipal bonds or maybe something more complex like buying income generating assets that others operate on your behalf.

 Once you have a stable passive income rolling in, you could put it back into creating another business or income stream, to remove any active income from your life.